Hassle Free HR – Privacy Statement

 6.1 Requesting Personal Data (Subject Access Request)

-6.1.1 You have a right to request access to your personal data that we hold.
-Such a request is known as a ‘Subject Access Requests’.
-A SAR should be made in writing and include:
+6.1.1 You have a right to request access or gain information on any of your personal data that we hold.
+Such a request is known as a ‘Subject Access Requests’ and may focus on:

-6.1.2 We will comply with your request in a timely manner and within one month of receipt.
+6.1.3 We will comply with your request in a timely manner and within one month of receipt.
 There may be, however, some circumstances in which the law allows us to refuse to provide access to personal data in response to a SAR (e.g. if you have previously made a similar request and there has been little or no change to the data since we complied with the original request).
+In the event that we refuse to comply with your request, you will receive a detailed explanation of why we have chosen to do this.
 We will not charge you for dealing with a SAR.

 6.2 The Right to Rectification